+I have been featured on NYU's nationally broadcast Doctor Radio (SiriusXM radio), in Shape Magazine, and Women's Health Magazine.
 During my time at Children's Hospital, I was the media spokesperson for the nutrition department.
-I appeared on Chronicle (Channel 5 News), NBC's Health Watch, and NBC's Dateline.
-I have been quoted in The Boston Globe, The New York Times, and Woman's Day, among others.
+I appeared on Chronicle (Channel 5 News), NBC's Health Watch, and NBC's Dateline, and was quoted in The Boston Globe, The New York Times, and Woman's Day, among others.

-If you are interested in a speaking engagement or consultation, please give me a call at 617-877-2202.
+If you are interested in hiring me for a speaking engagement or consultation, please give me a call at 617-877-2202.